Higher-Order Recursion Schemes and Collapsible Pushdown Automata: Logical Properties: Global Model-Checking

-Finally, an order-$n$ CPDA generating $t_\phi$ is obtained by taking a synchronised product between an order-$n$ CPDA generating $\bar{t}$ and a finite \emph{deterministic} automaton recognising $L$: a node in the generated tree is marked iff the associated control state in the automaton recognising $L$ is final.
-Formally, the labelling function is inherited from the one of the CPDA generating $t_\phi$ except that the marked version of a symbol is produced when the control state in the finite-state automaton recognising $L$ is final. \end{proof}
+Finally, an order-$n$ CPDA generating $t_\phi$ is obtained by taking a synchronised product between an order-$n$ CPDA generating $\bar{t}$ and a finite \emph{deterministic} automaton recognising $L$: a node in the generated tree is marked iff the associated control state in the automaton recognising $L$ is final. \end{proof}